Kubernetes Task Runner

 print_environment_info()

-For a full list of properties available in the Kubernetes task runner, check the Kubernetes plugin documentation or explore the same in the built-in Code Editor in the Kestra UI.
+For a full list of Kubernetes task runner properties, see the Kubernetes plugin documentation or explore them in the built-in Code Editor in the Kestra UI.

 Using plugin defaults to avoid repetition